 - The Entrepreneurship Bootcamp for Veterans with Disabilities (EBV): EBV is a novel, one-of-a-kind initiative designed to leverage the skills, resources, and infrastructure of higher education to offer cutting-edge, experiential training in entrepreneurship and small business management to post-9/11 veterans and their families.

 - The Farmer-Veteran Coalition: The Farmer Veteran Coalition cultivates a new generation of farmers and food leaders, and develops viable employment and meaningful careers through the collaboration of the farming and military communities.

 Career Development Resources

 - American Corporate Partners (ACP): American Corporate Partners is focused on helping returning veterans find their next careers through one-on-one mentoring, networking, and online career advice.

 - C.O.D.E. – Call of Duty Endowment: The Call of Duty Endowment uses a performance-driven approach to fund organizations delivering the highest standards of quality and cost-efficient veteran job placement services.
 In addition to supporting its grantees, the Endowment is committed to highlighting high performance in the veteran employment space through its Seal of Distinction program, which provides both a $30,000 prize and national recognition to winners of the award.

 - G.I.
 Jobs: Since 2001, G.I.
-Jobs has offered articles, tips and online tools to help military transitioners explore different career and post-secondary education options.
+Jobs has offered articles, tips, and online tools to help those transitioning from the military to explore different career and post-secondary education options.
 They provide specific, how-to advice on everything from choosing a college to writing a resume and interviewing.
 A great place to find transition-related content is their blog for military veterans.

 - The Veterans Employment Center: Veterans Affairs services provides resources for finding new job opportunities, starting or growing your business, building your resume, and connecting with employers who want to hire veterans.